idworkin/grant_proposal/NSERC_discovery.md

 Provide explanations as appropriate concerning contributions listed on NSERC CCV.
 This can include.
 - The nature of collaborations with other researchers.
--- The rationale for author order in publications.
+  - The rationale for author order in publications.
--- The inclusion of students and post-docs in the list of authors.
+  - The inclusion of students and post-docs in the list of authors.
--- My role in joint publications
+  - My role in joint publications
 - The reason for selecting certain venues (journals or conferences) for dissemeninating research.

 This may be a good place to bring up my involvment with dissemination of code and data.
 Depending on how I organize it, it can be in the first section as well.

-I can discuss pre-print?
+Can I discuss pre-prints?
+If relevant and help the narrative.

 # Research Proposal (5 pages including figures)